When to Winterize an RV: Preparing For The Colder Months

 WASHING AND DRYING

-This means not only the exterior walls of the RV must be washed, but the tires also; awnings, and any corner which accommodates dirt.
+This means washing the RV’s exterior walls, tires, awnings, and any corners that accommodate dirt.
 Drying is very important after washing.
-This is because even a small amount of moisture left on the surface for a long period of time can result in corrosion.
+Even a small amount of moisture left on the surface for a long period can result in corrosion.

 PREVENTION OF RODENTS AND PESTS

-The next step is to ensure the prevention of pests entering the RV.
+The next step is to prevent pests from entering the RV.
 This is done by cleaning the interior of the RV.
-No food item should be left in the vehicle as it would tempt pests and rodents to invade the RV.
+No food should be left in the vehicle, as it would tempt pests and rodents to invade the RV.

-All counters and seats have to be wiped clean and the floors have to be mopped spick and span.
-The refrigerator needs to be cleaned, emptied and switched off for the winter.
+All counters and seats have to be wiped clean, and the floors have to be mopped spick and span.
+The refrigerator must be cleaned, emptied, and switched off for the winter.
 Any holes in the vehicle need to be blocked to prevent pests or rodents from entering the RV.

 If you use any appliances made out of propane, you must already know that spiders are attracted to the smell of propane.
 Even a small amount of propane, which could go unnoticed by the human eyes or nose, can cause insects to swarm towards it.
 So, it is advised to make sure that no ends of any propane lines lead to the outside of the RV.